cloud-gov/cg-site/_pages/pages/documentation/site-wide-alert.md

 }'
 ```

 Once the user provided service is updated, the app will need to be restaged.
 Restaging the app will result in downtime, so it is recommended that instead a zero-downtime-deploy is run.
-The easiest way to do this is by re-building the master branch in CI.
+The easiest way to do this is by re-building the main branch in CI.

 Also, note the the `BODY` parameter in the user provided service may contain HTML tags to allow for the inclusion of links, bulleted lists, etc.